heyvaldemar/romm-traefik-letsencrypt-docker-compose/README.md

 **Passing**: This means the most recent commit has successfully passed all deployment checks, confirming that the Docker Compose setup functions correctly as designed.

-📙 The complete installation guide is available on my [website](https://www.heyvaldemar.com/install-romm-using-docker-compose/).

 ❗ Change variables in the `.env` to meet your requirements.

 ❗ The values for `ROMM_AUTH_SECRET_KEY` can be generated using the command: